Blog: Case Studies

 - As a supporter member of the Indigenous Art Code we are committed to the principles of ethical trade in Indigenous visual art as set out in the Code.

-Regional Arts Australia acknowledges the traditional owners of Country throughout Australia and pays its respect to their Elders past and present.
+Regional Arts Australia acknowledges the traditional Custodians of land throughout Australia and we pay our respect to their Elders, past, present and emerging.